 with teachers and their choirs She also enjoys composing sols and

 anthems for her church.
 Perhaps one of the most

 famous of her several works is Un Canadien Errant.

-Born 1972.
+Born February 16, 1972 Granby, Quebec.
 Her brother brought her to a badminton game when

 she was 9.
 She was told that girls couldn't beat guys.
 That

 did it!
 She was hooked!
 She outplayed them all!
-By 1995 she had won
+In 1990 she

-a bronze medal in the Pan American Games, and in 1997 she won Pan
+a bronze medal in the Pan American Games, and in 1997 and 1999 she won Pan

 WW ll their home in The Netherlands was used as a refuge by escaping